Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Detailed summary of the paper

-{\bf Dirichlet forms.}\ \ \ The second purpose of this paper is to further investigate the probabilistic aspects of the Besov spaces introduced above by using the theory of {\it Dirichlet forms}.
+{\bf Regular Dirichlet forms and conformal dimensions.}\ \ \ The second purpose of this paper is to further investigate the probabilistic aspects of the Besov spaces introduced above by using the theory of {\it Dirichlet forms}.
 A Dirichlet form is a closed symmetric bilinear form on an $L^2$ space which satisfies a certain contraction property, called the {\it Markovian property}.
 In particular, for Dirichlet forms satisfying the regularity property (which roughly means that the domain of the form contains sufficiently many continuous functions, see Definition 2.6.), there is a well-known correspondence between regular Dirichlet forms and symmetric Markov processes.
 We will explain basic facts on Dirichlet forms in Section 2.
-In the second part of this paper, we will prove that, under the assumption that the {\it Ahlfors-regular conformal dimension} of $(\partial\Gamma,\rho_{\Gamma})$ is strictly less than 2, the Besov spaces $(E_{\delta},B(\delta))$ and $(E_{\mu},B_2(\mu))$ are regular Dirichlet forms for any $\delta\in J_{AR}(\partial\Gamma)$ and $\mu\in M_2$.
+In Section \ref{subsec:regu}, we will prove that, under the assumption that the {\it Ahlfors-regular conformal dimension} of $(\partial\Gamma,\rho_{\Gamma})$ is strictly less than 2 (see Definition \ref{def:arcd}), the Besov spaces $(\mathcal{E}^{\partial\Gamma,d},B(d))$ and $(\mathcal{E}^{\partial\Gamma,\mu},B_2(\mu))$ are regular Dirichlet forms for any $d\in J_{AR}(\partial\Gamma)$ and $\mu\in M_2$.
 This result will allow us to construct symmetric Markov processes associated to them. \begin{customthm}{\ref{reg}} Assume the Ahlfors-regular conformal dimension of $\partial\Gamma$ is strictly less than 2.
-Then for any $\delta\in J_{AR}(\partial\Gamma)$ and any $\mu\in M_2$, $(E_{\delta},B_2(\delta))$ and $(E_{\mu},B_2(\mu))$ are regular Dirichlet forms on $L^2(\partial\Gamma,{\cal H}_{\delta})$ and on $L^2(\partial\Gamma,\nu)$ respectively. \end{customthm} Under this assumption on the Ahlfors-regular conformal dimension, there exists a metric $\delta_0$ belonging to $J_{AR}(\partial\Gamma)$ such that $\dim(\partial\Gamma,\delta_{0})<2$, where $\dim$ is the Hausdorff dimension.
-Then, by the definition of the Besov space associated to $\delta_0$ and a careful look at the isomorphism between different Besov spaces, we can deduce that all Lipschitz functions with respect to $\delta_0$ belong to all of the Besov spaces discussed above.
-We thus obtain the regularity of the Besov spaces.
-Examples of hyperbolic groups with Ahlfors-regular conformal dimension less than 2 are free groups or cocompact Fuchsian groups and carpet groups.
-In particular, it is proved in \cite{Ha1} that for any non-elementary hyperbolic group $G$ with planar boundary, the Ahlfors-regular conformal dimension of the boundary is strictly less than 2 if and only if $G$ is virtually isomorphic to a convex-cocompact Kleinian group.
-As a consequence of Theorem 5.1, by the general correspondence between regular Dirichlet forms and Markov processes, we conclude that each of the Besov spaces gives rise to a Markov process on $\partial \Gamma$.
-The Besov space $(E_{\delta},B_2(\delta))$ corresponds to a strong Markov process (Hunt process) whose reference measure is the Hausdorff measure $\mathcal{H}_{\delta}$ and whose jumping kernel is $\delta(\cdot,\cdot)^{-2q}$, and the Besov space $(E_{\mu},B_2(\mu))$ corresponds to a strong Markov process whose reference measure is the harmonic measure and whose jumping kernel is the Na\"\i m kernel,
+Then for any $d\in J_{AR}(\partial\Gamma)$ and any $\mu\in M_2$, $(\mathcal{E}^{\partial\Gamma,d},B_2(d))$ and $(\mathcal{E}^{\partial\Gamma,\mu},B_2(\mu))$ are regular Dirichlet forms on $L^2(\partial\Gamma,{\cal H}_{d})$ and on $L^2(\partial\Gamma,\nu)$ respectively. \end{customthm} Our assumption on the Ahlfors-regular conformal dimension is optimal in the following sense: according to Theorem 0.3 in \cite{BP}, if a compact metric space $(Z,\rho)$ has the Ahlfors-regular conformal dimension equal to or greater than 2 and satisfies the Loewner property (see \cite[Chapter 8]{Hei}), then for any $d\in J_{AR}(Z,\rho)$, $B_2(d)$ only contains constant functions.
+Here is a brief sketch of the argument leading to Theorem \ref{reg}.
+Under our assumption on the Ahlfors-regular conformal dimension, there exists a metric $d_0$ belonging to $J_{AR}(\partial\Gamma)$ such that $\dim(\partial\Gamma,d_{0})<2$, where $\dim$ is the Hausdorff dimension.
+It is easy to see that $(\mathcal{E}^{\partial\Gamma,d},B_2(d_0))$ is regular.
+Then, after a careful look at the isomorphism between different Besov spaces, we can deduce that all Lipschitz functions with respect to $d_0$ belong to all the Besov spaces of the form $(\mathcal{E}^{\partial\Gamma,d},B_2(d))$ and $(\mathcal{E}^{\partial\Gamma,\mu},B_2(\mu))$ as in the theorem.
+We thus obtain the regularity of all these Besov spaces.\\